 Sausage and Rice Stuffed Portobello Mushrooms

 Much better now, huh?
 I wanted something clean and very user-friendly so that you could easily browse NEC and find what you’re looking for in a snap.
-I’m not going to list all the new features because you probably don’t really care and I don’t want to be boring but here are a few of my favs.
+I’m not going to list all the new features because you probably don’t really care and really just came here for my Stuffed Portobello Mushrooms recipe.
+And we’ll get there!

 We’ve also added at the bottom of each article a “next recipe” and “previous recipe” button so you can easily read another post without having to go back to the homepage.